ibranova/ibranova_summertime/README.md

 ## Contact

-You can reach at: itsme@gmail.com or my [linkedin](https://www.linkedin.com/in/ibrahima-diallo-58092b270/)
+You can reach me at: itsme@gmail.com or my [LinkedIn](https://www.linkedin.com/in/ibrahima-diallo-58092b270/)